-Currently, there are approximately 25 work sites in Jackson County that are available for client placement if deemed appropriate.
-The Community Service program also offers a work crew that operates three days a week from the Community Justice building.
+The Community Service program offers a work crew that operates seven days a week from the Community Justice building.
 The work crew offers assistance to other county departments with landscape maintenance and trash removal.

 ***All clients must meet with the Community Service Coordinator prior to beginning Community Service Hours

 Community Service Placement sites may impose a dress code that the offender is required to abide by.
 The sites may also impose additional rules / expectations that will be identified upon assignment and arrival.
 The following are basic requirements:

 - No electronic devices of any kind (i.e. phone, I-Pod etc.);

 - Offender is required to bring their lunch and beverages;

 - No alcoholic beverages and/or controlled substances permitted.

 Community Justice Work Crew requires the offender abide by the following:

 - Wear work clothes (pants, work boots, tennis shoes etc.);

 - No shorts, tank tops, or sandals are permitted;